Local Pub Guide

 3 Lowther Street

-One of two taps for Fell brewery this town centre street-side bar on two floors is modern and forward looking.
-It offers a perfect opportunity to experience craft beers at their best alongside a solid range of more traditionally styled ales from newer breweries.
+One of two taps for artisan Fell brewery this town centre street-side bar on two floors is modern and forward looking.
+It offers a perfect opportunity to experience craft beers at their best alongside a solid range of more traditionally-styled ales from newer breweries.
 Well-informed and enthusiastic staff will ensure your conversion to craft - if you need persuading.
 Whatever - just enjoy this recent addition to Kendal's new youthful focus.
-Everyone always made very welcome.
+Vibrant and lively - everyone made welcome.

 The bar prides itself on a small, but perfectly formed selection of gins and single malts.
-As for wine.... just ask!
+Natural wines.... just ask!

 - Gate of Kendal